klavenjones/open-forum-backend/README.md

 DATABASE_PASSWORD=<Your Database Password, choose a password, this is optional when creating a role for your local database>
 DATABASE_PORT=<Your Database Port>

-Created for testing local, and CI environments.
+Created for local testing, and CI environments.
 Locally, you can add the same values as above.
 But these values will be different when running tests in the github actions workflow.

+TEST_DATABASE_NAME=
 TEST_DATABASE_HOST=
 TEST_DATABASE_USER=
+TEST_DATABASE_PORT=
 TEST_DATABASE_PASSWORD=

 ```